rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 in tandem.

 A *workspace* is a set of packages that will all share the same *Cargo.lock* and output directory.
-Let's make a project using a workspace, using trivial code so we can concentrate on the structure of a workspace.
-We'll have a binary that uses two libraries: one library that will provide an `add_one` function and a second library that will provide an `add_two` function.
+Let’s make a project using a workspace, using trivial code so we can concentrate on the structure of a workspace.
+We’ll have a binary that uses two libraries: one library that will provide an `add_one` function and a second library that will provide an `add_two` function.
 These three crates will all be part of the same workspace.
-We'll start by creating a new crate for the binary:
+We’ll start by creating a new crate for the binary:

 ```text